jcerda1994/Proyecto_final_1/README.md

 ## Machine Learning Model

-Describe model and results

 We started by merging two datasets in a whole database with the purpose of explaining the correlation between life expectancy vs alcohol consumption and other sociodemographic variables that have in big or small proportion relationship to the variable we are trying to explain.

 ## Visualization

-Tools we used for visualization and show the results

 We cretaed our y variable as a result of a cluster between people with high life expactancy and low life expectancy by their alcohol consumption